View Document Text

 request.
 Factors that NEPWA considers in recommending a broker-dealer/qualified custodian to clients include

-pricing, historical relationship with us, financial strength, reputation, execution capabilities, research and
+pricing, historical relationship with the firm, financial strength, reputation, execution capabilities, research and

 utilize TIAA and Vanguard Group for brokerage and custodial services.